cc-shifo/android_demo/README.md

 >* weather infermation of most cities all over our country
 >* self-refresh service with alarm
 >* cache the weather data of json format in sharedPreference
 >* download a picture from server and update home background when refreshing.
-Then cache it locally<br>
+Then cache it locally

 `include`<br>
 >* Okhttp, Gson